 rasbt pushed machine-learning-book

-rasbt commented on an issue in machine-learning-book
+rasbt commented on an issue in reasoning-from-scratch

-rasbt closed an issue in machine-learning-book
+rasbt unlabeled an issue in reasoning-from-scratch

-rasbt commented on an issue in machine-learning-book
+rasbt commented on an issue in reasoning-from-scratch

 View on GitHubActivity on repository